arunprakashpj/Azure-DevOps/README.md

 # azure-devops
-This is a repo for azure devops
+This is a repo for azure devops.
 Connecting Azure Cloud Shell